Depersonalization-Derealization Disorder Treatment Facility for Teens Near Dallas, Texas

 Psychodynamic Therapy

 Psychodynamic therapy for DPDR focuses on uncovering unconscious thoughts and unresolved conflicts that may contribute to dissociation.
-This approach allows teens to explore early experiences, emotions, and patterns shaping their current struggles.
-By increasing self-awareness and addressing root causes, psychodynamic therapy can help your teen feel more connected to their identity and reality.
+This approach allows your teen to explore early experiences, emotions, and patterns shaping their current struggles.
+By increasing self-awareness and addressing root causes, psychodynamic therapy helps your teen feel more connected to their identity and reality.

 Eye Movement Desensitization and Reprocessing (EMDR)